Michaeluwakz/Payment-Portal/README.md

-# 🎓 Baze University Payment Portal
+# 🎓 Baze University DEMO Payment Portal

 A modern, responsive web application for Baze University's payment portal system, designed to provide seamless access for both new and returning students.